veronicaparayno/veronicaparayno.github.io/projects/DAlgo.md

      - `double distance(int m, int n)`: Returns the shortest distance between vertices m and n.
 Throws an illegal argument exception if the arguments do not correspond to existing vertices.
 The distance between a vertex and itself is 0.0.
 The distance between vertices that are not connected is infinity.

 # Purpose
 This code defines a class named `Weighted_graph` that represents an undirected graph with weights on the edges.
 The purpose of this class is to provide functionalities for managing and manipulating weighted graphs.

-# Here's a breakdown of its functionalities:
+Here is a breakdown:

 **Constructors:** It allows creating a graph with a specified number of vertices (default 50) and handles invalid inputs (negative or zero vertices).
 **Destructor:** It ensures proper cleanup of any memory allocated by the class.